AP Economics Summer Assignment

 Because the course will focus on both macroeconomics and microeconomics in a relatively short period of time, it is crucial that we hit the ground running.
 Therefore, there will be a couple of mandatory summer assignments for you to complete prior to the first day of school.
-The assignments will use the following required texts, which are available at the bookstore:
+The assignments will use these required texts, which are available in the bookstore:

 Anderson, David A. Economics by Example.
 New York, NY: Worth, 2007.
 Print.

 Ray, Margaret A., David A. Anderson, and Paul R. Krugman.
 Krugman's Economics for AP*.
 New York: Worth, 2011.
 Print.